In Brazil's Amazon a COVID-19 resurgence dashes herd immunity hopes

 The study by the University of Sao Paulo's Institute of Tropical Medicine tested newly donated banked blood for antibodies to the virus and used a mathematical model to estimate contagion levels.
 The high infection rate suggested that herd immunity led to the dramatic drop in cases and deaths, the study said.

+Scientists estimate that up to 70 pct of the population may need to be protected against coronavirus to reach herd immunity.

-Daily burials and cremations fell from a peak of 277 on May 1 to just 45 in mid-September, according to the mayor's office.
-The COVID-19 death toll that officially peaked at 60 on April 30 dropped to just two or three a day by the end of August.
+In Manaus, daily burials and cremations fell from a peak of 277 on May 1 to just 45 in mid-September, the mayor's office said.
+The COVID-19 death toll that officially peaked at 60 on April 30 dropped to just two or three a day by late August.

 Now the numbers are on the rise again.